Chapter 1 : Introduction: Boxes

 I most certainly deserve this.

-I look around my empty house and only now do I feel the full weight of my mistakes.
-The suitcase in my hand drops in sync with my first tear, which falls slowly down my cheek.
-It doesn’t take long for the others to join, cascading in individual drops towards gravity’s pull and eventually dripping from my chin to the tiled floor.
+One look around my barren house is all it takes to feel the full weight of my mistakes.
+The suitcase in my hand drops in sync with my first tear, and it doesnít take long for the others to follow.
+They cascade in steady streams down my paling cheeks, pooling together at my chin before dropping silently to the floor.

-A sob rips through my chest and I am bitter, though not entirely surprised, when I realize the absolute hopelessness that the sound is made of.
-Soon my body gives in to gravity as well and I become nothing more than a pile of shaking limbs on the floor of the loneliest home in the world.
+A sob rips through my chest and I am bitter, though not entirely surprised, when I hear the absolute hopelessness the sound is made of.
+The rest of my body soon follows, caving in on itself until I become nothing more than a pile of shaking limbs on the floor of the loneliest home in the world.

 But like I said, I deserve this.

-Well, technically I am surrounded.
-Presently I stand at his funeral, encased by a sea of mourning friends and family members, all dressed in black and crying tears of heart-wrenching pain.
-And yet, despite the crowds of mourners, still I am alone.
+I stand at his funeral, encased by a sea of mourning friends and family, all dressed in black.
+Yet, despite the crowds of mourners, I am still alone.

-I couldn’t stop my anguished tears even if I wanted to, which I do not.
-Crying, to me, has never been a sign of weakness, but one of strength.
-We are taught that tears are for the weak, for those of us not strong enough to keep emotions at bay, but I believe it is that reason alone that makes crying such an act of courage.
-Knowing how people will judge you, but choosing to do so all the same; that is strength.
+Heavy, hot, useless tears meander down my reddened face, but I do not try to stop them - worthless though they are.
+Crying, to me, has never been a sign of weakness, but rather one of strength.
+We are taught and told that tears are for the weak, for those of us not strong enough to keep emotions at bay, but I believe it is that reason alone that makes crying such an act of courage.
+Knowing how people will judge you, but choosing to do so all the same -- that is strength.

-But even as I allow the tears to fall, I do not feel any strength this day.
+But, as I allow the tears to fall, I do not feel strong.
+Not at all.

 My best friend is lying in a box.

 The sun has no business being out today.
-It should be shrouded in black clouds, pouring torrents of unforgiving randrops, blinding us all with lightning and deafening us all with thunder...
-And yet, high in the sky, bright yellow and warm, there is the sun.
-The happy sun is shining away.
+Its rays should be restrained by an impervious wall of black clouds pouring torrents of unforgiving rain, blinding us with lightning, and deafening us with thunder.
+Yet, there it is; high in the sky, bright, yellow, and warm.
+The happy sun is shining away...

-When the funeral has finally drawn to its conclusion and the masses begin to uproot and mingle, offering their mutual condolences to one another, I do not linger, but instead walk away to hide behind a large chestnut tree.
-I am certain that my disappearance has gone unnoticed.
-I will wait here until everyone has gone and I can be alone with my friend.
+When the droning Ministry officiant draws the funeral to its conclusion, the masses begin to uproot and mingle, offering their mutual condolences to one another.
+I do not linger.
+Instead, I walk away, concealing myself behind a large chestnut tree.
+And I wait.

-I adjust myself so that I am as comfortable as possible while staking out behind a tree, and last out the other mourners.
+Hiding behind a tree does not offer optimal comfort or dignity, but I adjust myself anyway and prepare to outlast the other mourners.
 And as I sit and wait for the crowd to disperse, I am plagued by one continuous thought:

 Fred Weasley is lying in a box.

-I hope to see you in the next chapter,
+Thank you for reading, and I hope to see you in the next chapter!